 Think about all the various workflows and processes involved in creating financials—the estimation of group holdings and the determination of the value of assets across all subsidiaries, to name a few.
 There are many steps before you get to the final product, probably burying your finance teams in tons of spreadsheets.

-A financial planning solution like Planful offers automation and updates data in real-time, eliminating the need for manual inputs and reducing human error.
+A financial performance management tool like Planful offers automation and updates data in real-time, eliminating the need for manual inputs and reducing human error.
 The same 2017 study found that implementing a solution for consolidated financial statements resulted in “36% fewer monthly manual adjustments.”

-When you decide to deploy a cloud-based solution to automate financial tasks in your organization, you can follow the recommendation by Voya Financial’s VP of Continuous Improvement Jeff Machols:
+When you decide to deploy a cloud-based solution to automate financial tasks in your organization, follow these three recommendations adapted from Jeff Machols, VP of the Continuous Improvement Center for Voya Financial.

 Tedious tasks that are usually time-consuming are a good fit for financial process automation.
 Automating eliminations and recurring journal entries (fixed expenses like rent and internet) can speed up the process of consolidation of financial statements.
-If you need help figuring out which tasks can be automated, look at those that require critical thinking, emotional intelligence, and add the most value—assigning staff to these tasks makes more sense.
+If you need help figuring out which tasks can be automated, look at those that require critical thinking and emotional intelligence and add the most value—assigning staff to these tasks makes more sense.

 Once you’ve established which tasks can be automated, set a timeline and strategy.
-Make the transition to the new system gradual, because spreading the implementation over a longer time will be easier to manage and help employees ease into the change in the financial consolidation process.
+Make the transition to the new system gradual.
+Spreading the implementation over a longer time will make it easier to manage and help employees ease into the change in the financial consolidation process.

 Identify what works best when automated and which areas need improvement, then make adjustments to optimize automation.